Worried about how your student will get to and from practice? We have options.

 Spring: Commuting From TJ To River

-Freshman Rowers: Transportation is usually provided from TJ to the river each afternoon for scheduled freshman/novice practices.
+Freshman Rowers: Transportation will be provided from TJ to the river each afternoon for scheduled freshman/novice practices.
 We contract a charter bus to bring rowers to the river.
 Registration for the charter bus is required of all freshmen, unless the parent notifies us at firstname.lastname@example.org of an alternate household member (parent/sibling) driver.
 The bus is a safe and reliable transportation option for daily river practices.
-For the 2021 season, the bus is TBD for now; if operable, based on past seasons, the fee is likely $500-600.
+Based on past seasons, the fee is likely $500-600.
 Additionally, parents of freshman/novices riding the bus must sign up to chaperone the bus on a minimum of one practice day (any day that is convenient) during the season.
 Per FCPS regulations, the bus must have a parent chaperone - or it cannot depart TJ.

 Spring: Commuting From River to Home